ModusCreateOrg/ngbp-gulp/README.md

 Angular Boilerplate
 ======
 A version of the NGBP that uses gulp instead of Grunt, and comes default with the Angular Material library.
-Basic code exampples are setup to follow [Todd Motto](https://github.com/toddmotto/angularjs-styleguide) and [John Papa's](https://github.com/johnpapa/angularjs-styleguide) styleguide for Angular.
+Basic code examples are setup to follow [Todd Motto](https://github.com/toddmotto/angularjs-styleguide) and [John Papa's](https://github.com/johnpapa/angularjs-styleguide) styleguide for Angular.
 Inspired by [ngbp](https://github.com/ngbp/ngbp) by [Josh Miller](https://github.com/joshdmiller).

 ### Get up and running
 To use this boilerplate, we'll assume that you have globally installed versions of `bower` and `npm`, as well as `node`.